 We have a web page that gives an easy to follow step-by-step guide for hosting a Giving Thanks event in.
 To learn more (Click here)

-The Outreach Endowment Fund was established in 1999 using $22,000 in seed money donated to the Greater Houston Community Foundation by eleven SAA members.
+The Endowment Fund was established in 1999 using $22,000 in seed money donated to the Greater Houston Community Foundation by eleven SAA members.
 Today, the fund is worth over $325,000 and is now held with Charles Schwab.
-There are a number of features of the Outreach Endowment Fund that are essential to understanding it and its relationship to the ISO.
+There are a number of features of the Endowment Fund that are essential to understanding it and its relationship to the ISO.

 - The ISO Board of Trustees acts in an advisory capacity with sole authority for designating how earnings for the fund are to be distributed.
-In its agreement with the Greater Houston Community Foundation, the Board has established that 80% of the annual earnings from the fund are to be distributed to the ISO and 20% of the annual earnings are to be retained and added to the fund's holdings.
+In its agreement with Greater Houston Endowment Fund, the Board had established in the past 80% of the annual earnings from the fund could to be distributed to the ISO and 20% of the annual earnings could to be retained and added to the fund's holdings.
 The Board has since established that any amount of money could be withdrawn from the Endowment Fund.

 There are many forms in which gifts to the endowment fund can be made.
 Among them: